University of California, Berkeley – Grimes Engineering Center

-The renovation and expansion of an existing facility will create a dynamic and welcoming presence for the College of Engineering community.
-Adapting an existing structure, the project advances the university’s goals for environmental responsibility, equity, and inclusion.
+The transformation of an existing facility will create a dynamic and welcoming student center for the College of Engineering community.
+Building upon the original structure, the renovation and expansion advances the university’s goals for environmental responsibility and inclusion.

 Project Facts